 Primary Enforcement Law Facts

 - States that have passed a primary enforcement law have seen dramatic increases in belt use rates.
-In 2014, states with primary enforcement seat belt laws had a use rate of 90%, while states with secondary enforcement laws or without seat belt laws had a seat belt use rate of 79%.
+In 2015, states with primary enforcement seat belt laws had a use rate of 92 percent, while states with secondary enforcement laws or without seat belt laws had a seat belt use rate of 83 percent.

 - If every state with a secondary seat belt law upgraded to primary enforcement, about 1,000 lives and $4 billion (2005 US$) in crash costs could be saved every year.

 - Minnesota changed its seat belt law to primary enforcement in 2009 and the state’s Department of Public Safety found that the upgrade resulted in higher seat belt use and fewer unbelted deaths.
-The state saw its seatbelt usage rate jump to nearly 93% from 87% and a drop in unbelted deaths from 150 fatalities in 2008 to 120 deaths in 2011.
+The state saw its seatbelt usage rate jump to nearly 93 percent from 87 percent and a drop in unbelted deaths from 150 fatalities in 2008 to 120 deaths in 2011.

-- In 2009, Wisconsin upgraded its seat belt law to primary enforcement and the state’s Department of Transportation determined that Wisconsin’s seat belt use rate increased to nearly 80% in 2011, an upgrade of eight percent.
-As of 2014, the belt use rate has increased to 84.7%.
+- In 2009, Wisconsin upgraded its seat belt law to primary enforcement and the state’s Department of Transportation determined that Wisconsin’s seat belt use rate increased to nearly 80 percent in 2011, an upgrade of eight percent.
+As of 2015, the belt use rate has increased to 88.4 percent.